-- All students who are on a support pass should arrive to class on time and remain in class for the entire period. - Lavatory visits: Students will be escorted by a support team member.

-- Students on a support pass are not allowed to use the phone when they leave the room to use the lavatory or go to the nurse. - If a student must go to the nurse, the teacher must call ahead to make sure the nurse is available and must be escorted to the clinic.
+- All students who are on a support pass should arrive to class on time and remain in class for the entire period. - Lavatory visits should occur during passing time or if absolutely necessary will be escorted during the first or last couple of minutes of the period. - Students on a support pass are not allowed to use the phone when they leave the room. - · If a student must go to the nurse, the teacher must call ahead to make sure the nurse is available and must be escorted to the clinic.